lukeelten/openshift-vagrant/reference-architecture/vmware-ansible/README.md

 ```

 ### VMware Template Name
-The variable `vcenter_template_name` is the VMware template name it should have RHEL 7.4 installed with the open-vm-tools package.
+The variable `openshift_cloudprovider_vsphere_template` is the VMware template name it should have RHEL 7.4 installed with the open-vm-tools package.

 ### New VMware Environment (Greenfield)
 When configuring a Greednfield cluster the following components are installed by default: